stwunsch/cobald-tardis-spark/README.md

 1. Adapt the config in `hadoop-config/yarn-site.xml` and set the number for `yarn.nodemanager.resource.cpu-vcores` to at least 2 and set the number for `yarn.nodemanager.resource.memory-mb` to at least 2500.

-2. Go to the machine which should act as the master (aka resourcemanager in Yarn) and run it
+2. Go to the machine which should act as the master (aka resourcemanager in Yarn) and run

 ```bash
 ./run-resourcemanager.sh
 ```

-3. Go to the machine which should act as the worker (aka nodemanager in Yarn) and run it
+3. Go to the machine which should act as the worker (aka nodemanager in Yarn) and run

 ```bash
 ./run-nodemanager.sh